karoldziadkowiec/LogisticsCalculator/README.md

 # LogisticsCalculator [IN DEVELOPMENT PHASE]
 ## About project
-The project is a web application presenting a logistics calculator for solving CPM and Mediator issues.
+The project is a web application presenting a logistics calculator for solving CPM and Middleman issues.

 ## Technologies
 - b a c k e n d: